kurdin/console-remote/README.md

 ###### Logging size in pixels of DOM elements or Window.
 Try it on <a href="http://jsfiddle.net/2v5z4/">jsFiddle</a>

-Note: using jQuery selectors require jQuery library to be included in your project.
+Note: using jQuery selectors requires jQuery library to be included in your project.

 ````javascript
 // get Window size